peterhendrick/steggin/README.md

 **ATTENTION:** It is highly recommended for your secret file to be encrypted with GnuPG prior to steggin'.
 Encrypting with GPG will ensure that even if your hidden file is discovered, it cannot be read by unauthorized people.

 **ATTENTION:** It is highly recommended to personally create a movie, audio or photo file in which to use as the carrier file.
 If you use a personal, original file, it makes it much harder for an unauthorized person to detect that a hidden message exists.

+To see the help contents, use the -h or the --help argument.

 To use steggin to hide a secret file of yours, type into bash: